LazyTarget/InfraTabula/README.md

 ===========

 An client application for read it later services.
 Currently only support with Pocket.

+Infra means "Later" in Latin and Tabula can mean "List" => "Later list"

 Built with the XNA framework for Xbox controller support